 Summer Course Load Policy

 The maximum course load is 12 credit hours for the entire summer semester.
 Undergraduate students may enroll for more than 12 hours with the approval of their major school chair or if open options, the Director of the Success Advising Center.
-While UCM recognizes nine (9) hours as full-time status during the summer semester is considered full-time status for financial aid purposes (9 hours for graduate students).
+While UCM recognizes nine (9) hours as full-time status during the summer, twelve (12) hours is considered full-time for federal financial aid purposes (9 hours for graduate students).

 International students are not required to enroll in summer hours unless they are in the first semester of their academic program at UCM.
 International students beginning their academic program in the summer must complete a minimum of nine credit hours for the entire summer semester.
 Please note that full-time status for UCM’s Intensive English Program is 6 credit hours (20 contact hours) per 8-week session.

 Class participation and attendance are essential for student success.
 The University has no provisions whereby a student can enroll and receive credit at the University of Central Missouri without having attended and/or participated in class.
 This principle applies to all courses for which credit is awarded regardless of mode of delivery.